 The State Water Board in a public meeting, heard and considered all comments pertaining to this General Order.

+Assembly Bill 2108 went into effect January 1,2023, adding Sections 189.7 and 13149.2 to the Water Code to provide equitable, culturally relevant community outreach to promote meaningful civil engagement from potentially impacted communities, and requires analysis and findings related to environmental justice, tribal communities, and disadvantaged communities.
+The State Water Board has found that there are no substantive revisions from the prior version of this Order (2019-0001-DWQ) and therefore there will be no additional water quality impacts in disadvantaged and tribal communities.

 IT IS HEREBY ORDERED that, (1) this General Order shall not take effect unless and until the Cannabis Policy is approved by the Office of Administrative Law (Effective Date), (2) pursuant to Water Code section 13269, the State Water Board waives the requirement to submit a report of waste discharge and obtain waste discharge requirements for indoor commercial cannabis cultivators and outdoor cannabis cultivators that meet all requirements for conditional exemptions described in this General Order.
 This Waiver shall expire five years after the Effective Date of this General Order, unless terminated or renewed by the State Water Board, and (3) pursuant to Water Code sections 13263 and 13267, the Discharger, its agents, successors, and assigns, in order to meet the provisions contained in Division 7 of the Water Code and regulations adopted hereunder, shall comply with the requirements of this General Order: